-23. The National Historic Preservation Act (NHPA), 54 U.S.C. §§ 300101-320303, formally recognizes historic preservation as an important policy of the United States.

-24. Its opening passages declare that "(1) the spirit and direction of the Nation are founded upon and reflected in its historic heritage; (2) the historical and cultural foundations of the Nation should be preserved as a living part of our community life and development in order to give a sense of orientation to the American people; (3) the historic properties significant to the Nation's heritage are being lost or substantially altered, often inadvertently, with increasing frequency; (4) the preservation of this irreplaceable heritage is in the public interest so that its vital legacy of cultural, educational, aesthetic, inspirational, economic, and energy benefits will be maintained and enriched for future generations of Americans."
+- 23. The National Historic Preservation Act (NHPA), 54 U.S.C. §§ 300101-320303, formally recognizes historic preservation as an important policy of the United States. - 24.
+Its opening passages declare that "(1) the spirit and direction of the Nation are founded upon and reflected in its historic heritage; (2) the historical and cultural foundations of the Nation should be preserved as a living part of our community life and development in order to give a sense of orientation to the American people; (3) the historic properties significant to the Nation's heritage are being lost or substantially altered, often inadvertently, with increasing frequency; (4) the preservation of this irreplaceable heritage is in the public interest so that its vital legacy of cultural, educational, aesthetic, inspirational, economic, and energy benefits will be maintained and enriched for future generations of Americans."
 National Historic Preservation Act § 1, Pub.
 L. No. 89-665 (Oct.
 15, 1966), as amended by Pub.
 L. No. 96-515 (Dec.
 12, 1980).

-25. The NHPA seeks to protect America's heritage in part by requiring federal agencies to take into account the effect of their "undertakings" on historic properties.
+- 25. The NHPA directs the Secretary of the Interior to establish and maintain a National Registry of Historic Places (National Registry), which are historically significant "districts, sites, buildings, structures, and objects."
+54 U.S.C. § 30201.
+The NHPA also creates a special category of nationally significant historic resources known as National Historic Landmarks.
+A National Historic Landmark must have national historic significance; must "possess exceptional value or quality in illustrating or interpreting the heritage of the United States"; must retain a high degree of historic integrity; must be recommended by the National Park System Advisory Board; and may only be designated by the Secretary of the Interior.
+36 C.F.R. § 65.4. - 26.
+Section 106 of the NHPA seeks to protect America's heritage in part by requiring federal agencies to take into account the effect of their "undertakings" on historic properties.
 See 54 U.S.C. § 306108; 36 C.F.R. pt.
-800. An important part of this so-called "Section 106" review process is consultation with the appropriate State Historic Preservation Officer (SHPO), Native American tribes, and other interested parties.

-26. The Section 106 process entails four basic steps.
+800. An important part of this so-called "Section 106" review process is consultation with the appropriate State Historic Preservation Officer (SHPO), Native American tribes, and other interested parties. - 27.
+The Section 106 process entails four basic steps.
 First, the responsible agency must "determine whether the proposed Federal action is an undertaking . . . and, if so, whether it is the type of activity that has the potential to cause effects on historic properties."
 Id. § 800.3(a).
 An "undertaking" is any "project, activity, or program . . . requiring a Federal permit, license or approval."
 Id. § 800.16(y).
 A "historic property" is "any prehistoric or historic district, site, building, structure, or object included on, or determined eligible for inclusion on, the National Register [of Historic Places]" ("National Register").
-Id. § 800.16(1)(1); 54 U.S.C. § 300308.
+Id. § 800.16(l)(1); 54 U.S.C. § 300308.

-27. Second, if the agency undertaking has the potential to affect historic properties, the agency must define the Area of Potential Effects ("APE") for the action.
+28. Second, if the agency undertaking has the potential to affect historic properties, the agency must define the Area of Potential Effects ("APE") for the action.
 36 C.F.R. § 800.4.
 The NHPA regulations define the APE as: